JohnnyLin-a/KLFGroupAssessment/README.md

 libraries for react:
-react-redux state management for react redux-persist add-on to persist state after reload for react-redux
+react-redux state management for react redux-persist add-on to persist state after reload for react-redux react-router-dom to route endpoints and to know what components to display react-fontawesome to include often used icons in web apps material-ui to include pretty ui materials

 Core Notes:
 The frontend and backend normally should be in different repositories.